2023 GUIDELINES TO SUBMIT A SPECIAL SESSION

 Abstract (50-words).
 This abstract will be published in the conference program and should provide an overview of the session.

 Authors.
-Provide the name, email address, and affiliation for each author.
-Please indicate whether each author will serve as the corresponding author, presenter, or both.
+Provide name, email address and affiliation for each author.
+Please indicate whether each author will serve as corresponding author, presenter or both.
 At least one author of each paper must agree to present the paper if the proposal is accepted.

 Session overview (500 words).
 The session overview should describe the topic, why the topic is important, and how the presentations fit together.

-Titles of each presentation (up to four presentations may be included).
+Titles of each presentation (three presentations and a discussant, or four presentations may be included).

 Short abstracts (50 words).
 A short abstract for each presentation will be published in the conference program.